lenscas/arena_keeper/README.md

 1. Follow the instalation instructions from [Yew](https://github.com/DenisKolodin/yew/tree/0.4.0).
 2. Install Yarn and Nodejs.
 3. Go to the root of the project and run `yarn run gen_species`.
 This will turn the various files describing the species into rust code.
+4. While still in the root of the project also run `yarn run gen_routes`.
+This will create the various files needed to properly track which windows are open.

 ## Run
 Just like how you would run the examples from yew.